fredimachado/IRCClient/README.md

 - Example in Main.cpp

 ####Hooking IRC commands:
-First create a function with this two arguments:
+First create a function (name it whatever you want) with two arguments, an IRCMessage and a pointer to IRCClient:

 ```cpp
 int onPrivMsg(IRCMessage message, IRCClient* client)